 Some examples of what Business Intelligence benefits can do include data mining, predictive modelling, descriptive modelling and decision analytics.
 In fact, BI makes it easier for businesses to collaborate, track performance benchmarks, spot trends and use historical and current data to assist in making the most intelligent business decisions.

-With so much data now being collected, BI is an important tool for companies to make data more meaningful and accessible, both of which make data more useful and effective.
+With so much data now being collected, BI is an important tool for companies to make data more meaningful, accessible, and effective.

 What are the benefits of increasing collaboration for businesses?

 Collaboration is an important and essential way of working, regardless of business size or industry.
 Collaboration means working together to address issues or to achieve goals, to create a more significant output.
 Benefits of collaboration include: